Combinatorics of Hurwitz degenerations and tropical realizability: Tropical covers and modifications

 that restrict to linear functions with integer slopes on the edges and rays.

 Given two metric graphs $\Gamma'$ and $\Gamma$, we study {\it piecewise linear maps} between them.
-These are continuous maps $F\colon\Gamma'\to \Gamma$ that induce a graph map, with the further condition that on restriction to every edge or ray of $\Gamma'$, the map $F$ is linear with integer slope.
+These are continuous maps $F\colon\Gamma'\to \Gamma$ that induce a graph map, with the further condition that, when restricted to every edge or ray of $\Gamma'$, the map $F$ is linear with an integer slope.

-For ease of terminology, given a vertex $v$ on $\Gamma$, we refer to the vertex-edge flags $(v,e)$ based at $v$ as the {\it tangent directions}.
-We can measure the slope of a piecewise linear function along a tangent direction.
-More generally, given a map $\Gamma'\to\Gamma$, we can measure the slope along any tangent direction in $\Gamma'$.
+For ease of terminology, given a vertex $v$ on $\Gamma$, we refer to flags consisting of a vertex $v$ and an edge or ray incident to it as the {\it tangent directions} at $v$.
+The ``trivial'' flag $(v,v)$ is formally viewed as the $0$-tangent direction.
+Given a vertex $v$ and an edge or ray $e$ to which it is incident, we refer to the flag $(v,e)$ as the ``direction associated with $e$''.
+We visualize these as germs of edges or rays starting at $v$, moving in the direction of one of the flags.

+Given a piecewise linear map $F\colon \Gamma'\to \Gamma$, every tangent direction based at $v'$ in $\Gamma'$ maps to a tangent direction based at $F(v')$.
+It is the $0$ direction when the edge or ray that determines the tangent direction is contracted to $F(v')$.

+A piecewise linear function has a well-defined integral slope along a tangent direction, by convention directed {\it away} from $v$.
+Given a map $\Gamma'\to\Gamma$, we can measure the slope along any tangent direction in $\Gamma'$.
+Indeed, a tangent direction of $\Gamma'$ maps to a tangent direction of $\Gamma$, locally as an integer linear map.
+If $(v',e')$ is a tangent direction on $\Gamma'$, and if $e'$ maps to the vertex $v$, the slope is equal to $0$.